Kerry Awn

 Kerry Fitzgerald (born 1949), better known as Kerry Awn, is an American cartoonist, actor, muralist, comedian, musician, iconographer and poster artist.
 He is best known for his comedy and the iconic 'Austintatious' mural near the University of Texas campus, a landmark he created with two other artists.

 Born in Houston as Kerry Fitzgerald, Awn became prominent on the Austin countercultural scene in the 1970s as a concert poster artist and as a member of the Uranium Savages.

 Comedian: stand-up and comedy rock

 Kerry Awn went to the Houston Comedy Workshop in 1981 and began his career as a comedian.
 In 1982 he joined Esther's Follies where his outlandish characters drew attention.
 Awn continued with Esther's Follies as a regular for thirty years until 2011.
-He has also been a regular at the Velveeta Room, the Austin comedy club named after one of Awn's characters, lounge lizard Ronnie Velveeta.
+He has also been a regular at The Velveeta Room, the Austin comedy club named after one of Awn's characters, lounge lizard Ronnie Velveeta.
+In 1998, Awn hosted a Big Stinkin' International Improv & Sketch Comedy Festival showcase at Esther's Pool featuring 4 Out of 5 Doctors and Monteith & Rand.
 He is the original winner of the Funniest Person in Austin contest in 1986.
 Kerry Awn has performed extensively as a stand-up comic from Amarillo to Austin.